Fred's Bike/walk Page

 as well as access to little Brownie Lake.
 See Brownie Lake Improvements

-Not sure about the timeline.
+Not sure about the timeline. [ The major upgrade of the bike path was completed

 The bike seems to be fine.
 The handlebars were twisted a bit at the